SQLStreamStore/Patterns/README.md

 ### How?

  - Store the document state as the message itself in a stream.
- - StreamMetadata decides how many previous copies to retain.
+ - Stream metadata decides how many previous copies to retain.
  - Loading a document is reading stream backwards by one message only.

 ### Use cases